juarezr/solrcopy/README.md

         --verbose    Show details of the execution

 OPTIONS:
-    -f, --from <from>          Existing folder for searching and reading the zip backup files [env: SOLRDUMP_DIR=] -i, --into <into>          Case sensitive name of the Solr core to upload records/data -p, --pattern <pattern>    Pattern for matching backup zip files in `from` folder for restoring -u, --url <url>            Url pointing to the Solr base address like: http://solr-server:8983/solr [env: SOLR_URL=]
+    -c, --commit <commit>      How to perform commits of the index while updating the core [default: none] -f, --from <from>          Existing folder for searching and reading the zip backup files [env: SOLROUT_DIR=] -i, --into <into>          Case sensitive name of the Solr core to upload documents -p, --pattern <pattern>    Pattern for matching backup zip files in `from` folder for restoring -u, --url <url>            Url pointing to the Solr base address like: http://solr-server:8983/solr [env: SOLR_URL=]

-$ solrcopy restore --url http://my-solr-server.com::8983/sol  --from ./my-core-folder --into my-solr-core
+$ solrcopy restore --url http://localhost:8983/solr  --from ./tmp --into target
 ```

 ## Status